 Prenatal vitamins and supplements get two thumbs up from the medical community.
 Even for those of us eating the healthiest of meals, our food likely falls short of several crucial vitamins that are important for developing follicles and embryos.

-Your typical prenatal supplement contains good stuff like folic acid, vitamin D, calcium, and iron, and it can be beneficial to take one even if you aren’t actively trying to conceive (TTC).
-It’s also possible (though not certain) that if you take a women’s daily supplement not specifically formulated for prenatal health, adequate amounts of this good stuff are already included.
+Your typical prenatal supplement contains good stuff like folate, vitamin D, calcium, and iron, and it can be beneficial to take one even if you aren’t actively trying to conceive (TTC).
+It’s also possible (though not certain) that if you take a women’s daily supplement not specifically formulated for prenatal health, adequate amounts of this good stuff may already be included.

-Though there’s variability between brands, most prenatals have the same all-star lineup of active ingredients.
+Though there’s variability between brands, many prenatals (including our Prenatal Multi) have the same all-star lineup of active ingredients.
 Let’s briefly get acquainted with each.

-Prenatal folic acid supplementation is a big deal — such a big deal that it’s been praised as one of the greatest public health breakthroughs of the 20th century.
-A 1991 study of folic acid supplementation among women trying to conceive was actually stopped midway through when they found that supplementation could prevent 70-80% of neural tube defects in babies (the neural tube is the structure that eventually becomes the brain and spinal cord).
-It was deemed so effective that it would have been unethical to not give folic acid to all women in the study.
+Prenatal folic acid (a form of folate) supplementation is a big deal — such a big deal that it’s been praised as one of the greatest public health breakthroughs of the 20th century.
+A 1991 study of folic acid supplementation among women trying to conceive was actually stopped midway through because folic acid was so effective at supporting fetal neurodevelopment that they decided to give it to all of the women in the study.*

 Folic acid, folate, or methylfolate?

-You may be hearing some buzz about using folate — or methylfolate — over folic acid in prenatal supplements.
+You may be hearing some buzz about the differences between folate, methylfolate, and folic acid in prenatal supplements.

-- Folic acid is the synthetic form of folate, commonly found in processed foods and prenatal vitamins and supplements.
+- Folic acid is the form of folate commonly found in processed foods, prenatal vitamins, and other dietary supplements.

 Iron is the building block for hemoglobin, which is a protein in blood cells that shuttles oxygen to organs and tissues throughout the body.
-The amount of blood you have increases by 30% to 50% during pregnancy; translated into raw numbers, if you had about 4,500 milliliters of blood while not pregnant, you’d have between 5,850 and 6,750 milliliters (ml) when pregnant.
-Extra iron is required to support this extra blood volume, and iron deficiency (also called anemia) during pregnancy may be associated with babies born too small, or too early.
-Look for a supplement that contains 27 mg of iron or more.
-Eating iron-rich foods in pregnancy is also a great idea if you’ve been given a diagnosis of anemia.
+The amount of blood you have increases by 30% to 50% during pregnancy; translated into raw numbers, if you had about 4,500 milliliters of blood while not pregnant, you’d have between 5,850 and 6,750 milliliters (mL) when pregnant.
+Extra iron is required to support this extra blood volume — recommended iron levels rise from 18 mg for nonpregnant adults to 27 mg during pregnancy — but national health data suggests that many people enter pregnancy already at an iron deficit (also called anemia).

 Comparing prescription and over-the-counter prenatal vitamins

-No matter how you get your prenatal vitamins, chances are they’ll have the same main ingredients.
-The main differences between prescription versus over-the-counter (OTC) prenatals come down to small differences in dosages and how you pay for them.
+No matter how you get your prenatal vitamins, chances are they’ll have similar main ingredients.
+The main differences between prescription versus over-the-counter (OTC) prenatals come down to small differences in doses and how you pay for them.

-Prescription prenatals often contain closer to the upper end of the recommended amount of a vitamin or mineral (for example, prescription prenatals will contain closer to 1,000 mcg of folic acid, compared to the 400 mcg found in OTC formulations).
+Prescription prenatals often contain closer to the upper end of the recommended amount of a vitamin or mineral.
+For example, prescription prenatals may contain closer to 1,000 mcg of folic acid compared to the 400 mcg found in many OTC formulations — though the Modern Fertility Prenatal Multivitamin contains the full 600 mcg of folate recommended during pregnancy.

-Depending on your insurance plan, prescription prenatal vitamin and supplements may be covered.
-You can also use your FSA and HSA dollars (refresher on what those are here) toward OTC prenatal vitamins (fun fact: you can also use those dollars for your MF test!).
+Depending on your insurance plan, prescription prenatal vitamins and supplements may be covered.
+You can also use your FSA and HSA dollars (refresher on what those are here) toward OTC prenatal vitamins.
+(Fun fact: You can also use those dollars for all Modern Fertility products, including the Prenatal Multi!)

-It’s always smart to talk to your doctor (especially if you have any diagnosed medical conditions) before making any decisions or starting a supplement regimen to figure out what’s best for you.
+It’s always a good idea to talk to your doctor (especially if you have any diagnosed medical conditions) before making any decisions or starting a supplement regimen to figure out what’s best for you.

 Here’s where things get a little less… scientific and thus, recommendations aren’t so clear.
 The supplements that we talked about above are supplements that help support a healthy pregnancy, but they don’t make any claims about helping you get pregnant in the first place.
 There are, however, a whole host of supplements that do make such claims — claims like “promotes natural fertility,” “improves ovulatory performance,” and “improves your pregnancy chances.”
 Now, don’t get us wrong: It would be exceedingly great if there was scientific evidence to support supplements doing those sorts of things.
 Unfortunately, as of today, that evidence just doesn’t exist.

 (Small caveat here: if you are severely malnourished and depleted, some of these supplements might help get you back to baseline.
-But, this would be the case for a small minority of women.)
+But this would only be the case for a small minority of women.)

 In a recent market scan, scientists at the Center for Science in the Public Interest dug for evidence of effectiveness for 39 different women’s fertility supplements (you can see the full list here).
 They scoured company websites and contacted company service reps directly to get their hands on data showing these supplements did anything they claimed — made women ovulate more regularly, shortened TTC, prevented miscarriages, or otherwise helped cure infertility.